Maxey Dell Moody Jr.: Health issues and death

-In 1976 at 63 years old Max had to have heart bypass surgery.
-Ten days later he returned to work to ensure that his business was still continuing its exponential growth.
-Max chose not to retire because he loved to work and felt that in retirement you become worn out due to the inactivity of not working.
-11 years later Max's health began to decline and on December 3, 1987 Max died of a heart attack at the age of 74.
+In 1976 at 63 years old Moody had to have heart bypass surgery.
+Ten days later he returned to work to ensure that his business was still continuing its exponential growth. he chose not to retire.
+11 years later Moody's health began to decline and on December 3, 1987, he died of a heart attack at the age of 74.
 He left behind his life's work of M. D. Moody & Sons, MOBRO Marine, Inc. and seven children.

 Personal interests

 While always having an interest in boating he acquired the USS SC-1332 that was once used in the United States Navy and then made it his fishing boat called the Dinky.
-In 1958 Max sold the Dinky to Port Arthur Menhaden Products, Inc.
+In 1958 Moody sold the Dinky to Port Arthur Menhaden Products, Inc.

-Legacy

-Max's sole legacy, like his father's, is with the business M. D. Moody & Sons, Inc., and MOBRO Marine, Inc. His leadership ensured M. D. Moody & Sons, Inc., the status as the largest family-owned construction equipment distributor in the United States and the oldest road equipment distributor in Florida.
-His sons became more involved in M. D. Moody & Sons after Max's death with Maxey Dell Moody III as president and CEO, Boyd Moody as vice president, and Richard Moody as president of Moody Truck Center.
-At MOBRO, Max III was also president and Boyd was vice president until 2004 when Max's grandson John Rowland took over as president.
-Max III's son Max IV also became vice president of MOBRO.
-Max's wife Dorothy remained on the Board of Directors as Mrs. M. D. Moody Jr. until her death in 2004.

-Max's rigorous work ethic made M. D. Moody & Sons a dominant construction equipment distributor in the Southeastern United States.
-After his death in 1987 it struggled to maintain that dominance in the industry years later and in 2013 the company was forced to close due to financial difficulties combined with the Great Recession effects.
-MOBRO Marine succeeded M. D. Moody by acquiring its parts department and headquarters building in 2013.